askforalfred/alfred/README.md

   sudo nvidia-xconfig -a --use-display-device=None --virtual=1280x1024

   # start X server on DISPLAY 0
+  # single X server should be sufficient for multiple instances of THOR
   sudo python ~/alfred/scripts/startx.py 0  # if this throws errors e.g "(EE) Server terminated with error (1)" or "(EE) already running ..." try a display > 0

   # detach from tmux shell